turbot/steampipe-mod-kubernetes-insights/docs/index.md

 - What are the relationships between closely connected resources like clusters, nodes, pods, deployments and jobs?
 - Who can perform operations like list, get, read etc. on my resources?

-Dashboards are available for 10+ resources, including Clusters, DaemonSets, Deployments, Nodes, Pods, Services, and more!
-It is also available for RBAC security control, where you can check the assigned permissions to different subjects.
+Dashboards are available for 10+ resources, including Clusters, DaemonSets, Deployments, Nodes, Pods, Services, and more.
+Dashboards are also available for RBAC security controls, where you can check the assigned permissions to different subjects.

 ## References